pockerman/qubit-notes/software_engineering/2025-04-28-consistency-models.md

 ### Other consistency models

-There is a numbe of consistency models other than what is mentioned above; casiual consistency and strong eventual consisyency are some.
+There is a number of consistency models other than what is mentioned above; casual consistency and strong eventual consisyency are some.
 However, I would like to briefly mention session consistency as this is very prevalent for web and mobile applications [4].
 Session consistency guarantees that within a single user session, reads are monotonic and users always see their own writes.
 Updates are visible immediately only to the same session, not necessarily to other users.
 This model is ideal for individual user–focused applications (like e-commerce carts or web/mobile apps), where a consistent personal experience matters, but it is not suitable for collaborative applications that require shared, real-time visibility.